equinor/fmu-sumo-sim2sumo/docs/sim2sumo.rst

 | All examples below extracts results to *share/results/tables*, and uploads those results to Sumo.
 | You don't need to have more than one instance of this job, it automatically extracts the default results.
-| If you want to include more datatypes add that to the configuration file, see :ref:`Config settings <target config settings>`,
+| If you want to include more datatypes add that to the configuration file, see :ref:`config settings`,
-| See also :ref:`preconditions <target preconditions>`.
+| See also :ref:`preconditions`.

 Simplest case
 -----------------